sitano/sitano.github.io/_drafts/mvcc.md

 the written versions must be certified.

-In MV2PL transactions can write as many versions as they want but can read only latest version that was certified right before the transaction start.
+In MV2PL transactions can write as many versions as they want but can read only the latest current version.
+Depending on the protocol variant the current version may allow reading only the latest certified committed versions or also an uncommitted version.
 The scheduler makes sure that at each point in time there is at most one uncommitted version of any data item.

 MV2PL as well as 2V2PL uses 3 types of locks: read, write and certify.
-MV2PL uses the following locks compatibility matrix:
+MV2PL uses the following locks compatibility [matrix][4]:

 |            | Holder | $$ r(x) $$ | $$ w(x) $$ | $$ c(x) $$ |
 | -------    | ------ | ---------- | ---------- | ---------- |